For the latest Australian Government travel advice for Afghanistan, please visit the Smartraveller website.

 Afghanistan's economy is recovering from decades of conflict.
-It has improved significantly since the fall of the Taliban regime in 2001, but remains poor and dependent on foreign aid.
+It has improved significantly since the fall of the Taliban regime in 2001, but remains dependent on foreign aid.
 Ongoing international assistance is aimed at supporting longer-term economic development in Afghanistan.

 Further information can be found on the DFAT Economic Fact Sheet on Afghanistan and at the World Bank website.

-Collaboration opportunities in Afghanistan
+Cooperation opportunities in Afghanistan

 See the AusTender website for opportunities in Afghanistan.

 A small grant scheme that partners with various organisations to support projects that directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhance the long-term productivity and sustainability of the physical environment.